logandehning/Docker-Splunk/README.md

 bstoll,btun,splunk_access,web_admin

 #### Question 201
-Question: What field would you use to alert that AWS API activity have occurred without MFA (multi-factor authentication)?
+What field would you use to alert that AWS API activity have occurred without MFA (multi-factor authentication)?

 Process: